History of the Jews in Libya: Kingdom of Libya

+1967 Tripoli anti-Jewish pogrom

 By 1967, the Jewish population of Libya had decreased to 7,000.
-After the Six-Day War between Israel and its Arab neighbours, Libyan Jews were once again the target of anti-Jewish riots.
+After the Six-Day War between Israel and its Arab neighbors, Libyan Jews were once again the target of anti-Jewish riots.
 During these attacks, rioters killed 18 people and more were injured.

 Leaders of the Jewish community then asked King Idris I to allow the entire Jewish population to "temporarily" leave the country; he consented, even urging them to leave.
 Through an airlift and the aid of several ships, the Italian Navy helped evacuate more than 6,000 Jews to Rome in one month.
 A few scores of Jews remained in Libya.

 The evacuees were forced to leave their homes, their businesses and most of their possessions behind.
 Of those evacuated to Italy, about 1,300 immigrated to Israel, 2,200 stayed in Italy, and most of the rest went to the United States.
 The Libyan Jews who remained in Italy primarily stayed in Rome, becoming an influential part of the local Jewish community.

 Gaddafi's rule

-By the time Colonel Muammar Gaddafi came to power in 1969, roughly 100 Jews remained in Libya.
-Under his rule, all Jewish property was confiscated, and all debts to Jews were cancelled.
-In 1970, the Libyan government declared the Day of Revenge, which celebrated the expulsion of Jews and Italians from Libya, a national holiday.
-Despite emigration being prohibited, most of the remaining Jews succeeded in escaping the country and by 1974, only 20 Jews remained in Libya.
+By the time Colonel Muammar Gaddafi came to power in 1969, roughly 200 Jews remained in Libya.
+Under his rule, all Jewish men were arrested and taken to police stations.
+All Jewish property was confiscated, and all debts to Jews were cancelled.
+In 1970, the Libyan government declared the Day of Expulsion, which celebrated the expulsion of British and Italians from Libya, a national holiday.
+Despite emigration being prohibited, most of the remaining Jews succeeded in escaping the country and by 1972, less than 40 Jews remained in Libya.

 In 2002, the last known Jew in Libya, Esmeralda Meghnagi, died.
 In the same year, however, it was discovered that Rina Debach, a then 80-year-old Jewish woman who was born and raised in Tripoli but thought to be dead by her family in Rome, was still living in a nursing home in the country.
 With her ensuing departure for Rome, there were no more Jews in the country.